ozgurtaylan/end-to-end-data-quality-project/README.md

 Once the application has finished running, the table quality report will be ready.
 It can be observed through the following screenshots:

-![Custom assertions in the Quality section](docs/custom_assertions.png) *Custom assertions within the Quality section of the target table for enhanced data validation.*
+![Custom assertions in the Quality section](docs/custom_assertions.png) *Custom assertions within the Quality section of the target table.*

-![Validation results in assertion details](docs/assertion_details.png) *The application displays detailed validation results for assertions to improve test result clarity.*
+![Validation results in assertion details](docs/assertion_details.png) *The application displays validation results(count) for custom assertions.*